 The director of the institute is retired Colonel Andy Mazarra.
 His career spans the military, especially in his field on non-lethal weapons.
 He was formally the director of the Joint Non-Lethal Weapons Program, and former Site Executive at Raytheon Systems, and formerly with the Marines.

 Mazarra sees the emerging needs of the military in non-lethal technology.
 The Marines are taking on more police functions in the places they occupy.
 Also warfare will be increasingly urban, so civilian casualties will be greater the more that are around.

 The institute is also involved in the development of the Advanced Tactical Laser.
-It uses millimeter waves more powerful than mocrowaves to heat a persons skin without burning it suppposedly, in order to get compliance through pain.
+It uses millimeter waves more powerful than microwaves to heat a person’s skin without burning it supposedly, in order to get compliance through pain.
 Pain compliance is the new term, but again the effects are not fully known.

 Pronko, Brock.
-“The Institue for Emerging Defense Technologies.”
+“The Institute for Emerging Defense Technologies.”
 State College Magazine.”
 August 2001.